Drama & Theatre

 Trips and Visits

-Prospective A level Drama students must have an active interest in the theatre and performing arts and make regular trips to the theatre in addition to trips organised by the department.
+Prospective A level Drama and Theatre students must have an active interest in the theatre and performing arts and make regular trips to the theatre in addition to trips organised by the department.

 It is important that you are interested in gaining a greater understanding of how theatre and plays work and that you are confident to perform on stage as a group as well as individually.
-English Language and English Literature GCSE at Grade 4 or above are also advantageous.
+English Language and English Literature GCSE at Grade 6 or above is a requirement.

 At A level, students have five lessons per week and develop their acting ability before moving on to undergraduate level at university.
 The aims of the course are to: